Medigap Plan N – Advantage Plan Alternative

 A brief overview

-Most people know Medigap by its more common name, Medicare supplement insurance.
+Most people know Medigap by its more common name; Medicare supplement insurance.
 A Medicare supplement is not an Advantage plan.
 A supplement is offered by a private insurance company to fill the gaps that original Medicare Parts A and B leave for the beneficiary.
-Normally this would be the hospital deductible and the 20% coinsurance for outpatient services.
+Normally this would be the Parts A and B deductibles and the 20% coinsurance for outpatient services.

 You must maintain your Parts A and B (and pay the Part B premium) while paying the insurance carrier a premium for your supplement.
 An Advantage Plan, on the other hand, is when a private insurance company contracts with the government to administer your Medicare Plan.
 You still maintain Parts A and B and pay the Part B premium when you elect an Advantage Plan.